loowid/loowid/README.md

   ```

   6. LTI Producer Configuration.
 The consumer connects with multiple LooWID rooms depends on LTI context, the first user with OWNER_ROLE will be the room owner.
   The LooWID producer entrypoint is configured with LTI_PATH (/lti).
 Set LTI_DOMAIN if your host is behind a proxy with other domain than req.headers.host.
+[More about LTI](https://github.com/loowid/loowid/wiki/Setting-up-IMS-LTI-connection)

   ```
   LTI_KEY=<lti-key>